simha-grey/auth_docker/README.md

 1. git clone...
 2. cd your/project/directory
 3. composer update
+   (Bugs happen.
+In case errors while cache:clear try to update php-fpm dockerfile with current alpine php repository instruction.
+   In my case it was "FROM php:8.3.0-fpm-alpine3.19".
+It helped me for now!
+I'll investigate this case later. )
 4. create and configure .env.local, .env.test.local files.
 You need to replace "!ChangeMe!" strings.
 5. execute "make dc_build dc_up"
 6. execute "make app_bash" to get into the container.